Obama camp targets Romney firm as job-killing "vampire"

 Tickets were $35,800 each and a source familiar with the fundraiser said it would raise at least $1.5 million.

-In his remarks to the small group, Obama cited the need for "basic rules of the road" on Wall Street.

-(Additional reporting by Steve Holland in Washington and Greg Roumeliotis in New York; Editing by David Lindsey and David Brunnstrom)
+(Additional reporting by Greg Roumeliotis in New York; Editing by David Lindsey and David Brunnstrom)